 Fold back every second strip halfway.
 Lay one of the unused strips horizontally in the middle of the pie.
 Lay it over top of the strips that haven't been folded back.
 Unfold the folded strips so they cover the horizontal strip.

 Repeat this now but with the other vertical strips.
-Fold them back and add a horizontal strip, to create a weaved pattern.
+Fold them back and add a horizontal strip to create a woven pattern.
 Continue with the remaining strips until the whole pie is covered.

-Cut off the uneven excess dough overhang.
-Leave enough overhang so you can pinch together the top and bottom crust of the pie.
+Cut off the excess overhang.
+If you're using a pie dish, leave enough overhang to pinch together the pie's top and bottom crust.
 Crimp the edges with your fingers, or if you're using a ribbed tart pan, you can use those edges to give the fluted look.
 Using a pastry brush, brush the top of the pie with egg wash.

-Take your time with this and brush edges and the top of the dough as evenly as possible for even coverage.
+Take your time with this, and brush the edges and the top of the dough as evenly as possible for even coverage.
 The egg wash gives the pie a lovely golden shine.

 Before baking, place the unbaked pie in the fridge for at least 30 minutes and heat the oven to 425°F (220°C.)

-Once the oven is at temperature, place the chilled pie on the middle rack in the oven, and add a tray underneath to catch any spills.
-Bake it at this higher temperature for 15 minutes, then turn the heat down to 375°F (190°C) and continue baking for a further 45 minutes until the pie crust is thoroughly browned and the filling bubbles through the gaps in the top crust.
+Once the oven is at temperature, place the chilled pie on the middle rack and add a tray underneath to catch any spills.
+Bake it at this higher temperature for 15 minutes, then turn the heat down to 375°F (190°C) and continue baking for 45-55 minutes until the pie crust is thoroughly browned and the filling bubbles through the gaps in the top crust.

-As the pie bakes, the initial high oven temperature will cause the water in the butter to evaporate quickly as opposed to the butter just melting.
+As the pie bakes, the initial high oven temperature will cause the butter's water to evaporate quickly instead of just melting.
 This makes a much flakier crust.

-If the crust is showing signs of excessive browning, you can cover the top of the pie with a piece of aluminum foil.
-However, don't be afraid of a deep golden brown crust as this brings flavor and flakiness.
+If the crust shows signs of excessive browning, you can cover the top of the pie with aluminum foil.
+However, don't fear a deep golden brown crust, which brings flavor and flakiness.
 You want the crust to be thoroughly cooked and crisp.

 Once baked, remove the hot pie from the one and let it cool down on a wire rack.
-For a firmer filling let the pie cool completely, and refrigerate it for a few hours once cold.
+The pie should chill for at least 4 hours before being sliced.

-You can also serve a lightly warm pie but the filling won't be as firm as when it is chilled.
+You can also serve a lightly warm pie, but the filling won't be as firm as when cooled.
 If it's warm, serve it with a cold scoop of vanilla ice cream.

 Additions and substitutions